CADWRDeltaModeling/dsm2/docs/reference/Update_DSM2_historical_simulation.md

 ## **Prerequisites**

-****1.     ** **Window command prompt: double clicks two files in the
+****1.     ** **Follow the instructions <a href='https://www.windowscentral.com/add-open-command-window-here-back-context-menu-windows-10'>here</a> to
-folder: <a
-href="file:///Z:/lliang/cdec_data_retrieve/DSM2_updates/Update_DSM2/window_command"
-rel="nofollow">Window command</a>.
-It allows you to open a command window by clicking the current folder in Windows file explorer.
-Python scripts run in the command window.
+add the option 'Open command window here' to the Windows Explorer context menu.
+You will need administrative privileges to do this, and you should only do this if you are comfortable modifying the registry in Windows 10.
+This will allow you to open a command window by right clicking on a folder in Windows explorer.
+DSM2 models and Python scripts can be run in the command window.

 ****2.     ****HEC-DSSVue:  Download and install <a href="http://www.hec.usace.army.mil/software/hec-dssvue/downloads.aspx"